 Any permanent installation station operating in a beacon mode will exhibit a 100% activity factor.

-For a Home Station applications the amateur radio transmitter is not active for 100% of time and the antenna direction is not fixed.
+For Home Station applications the amateur radio transmitter is not active for 100% of time and the antenna direction is not fixed.
 Therefore, the following additional considerations could help to mitigate the potential for interference:

 Transmission time is not continuous.
 Usually, they will last just a few tens of seconds followed by an equal (but often longer) receiving period.

-The mean power of the most common amateur applications in use for narrow-band activity periods for weak signal operating and radio-sport (voice (analogue) SSB) is around 30% of the maximum capability of the equipment.
+The mean power of the most common analogue amateur transmissions in use for narrow-band activity periods for weak signal operating and radio-sport (voice (analogue) SSB) is around 30% of the maximum capability of the equipment (i.e. the average power for a 100-watt capable transmitter in use for voice transmissions is around 30W due to the time varying nature of the RF envelope.
+Only speech peaks will be at 100 watts).

-The interference area is directional with around a 1 in 5 chance of the maximum range being reached.
-For 80% of directions away from the amateur station the maximum range will be considerably less.
+Any interference area around the home station is not uniform due to the antenna directivity.
+For around 80% of directions away from the amateur station any interfering signal will be considerably less than the main beam direction.

-Only 12% of Home Stations have the capability to transmit at a maximum power of 100 Watts and even fewer have the capability to transmit at a maximum power of 300W.
+Surveys suggest that only 12% of Home Stations have the capability to transmit at a maximum power of 100 Watts and even fewer have the capability to transmit at a maximum power of 300W.

-Wideband transmissions at power levels of 100W and 300W would require equipment with extremely high power output capability beyond the reach of amateur radio operators.
+Wideband transmissions (e.g. DATV) at power levels of 100W and 300W would require equipment with extremely high power output capability beyond the reach of amateur radio operators.

-Almost all transmitting activity takes place outside normal business hours.
+Activity periods for weak signal operating and radio-sport are scheduled outside normal business hours.

 For a home Station during narrowband activity periods and radio-sport over a one-year cycle in one country: